mojaloop/als-oracle-pathfinder/README.md

 Mojaloop [ALS Oracle Template](https://github.com/mojaloop/als-oracle-template).

 ## TODO
+* remove secrets from config, then squash down to initial commit.
+Replace config mechanism with dotenv, .template.env and .env entry in gitignore to prevent secrets being committed
 * pre-commit hook to run tests before commit (https://www.npmjs.com/package/pre-commit or DIY)
 * tidy up pathfinder lib config- it should allow a user to supply a pathfinder config and provide any missing defaults